See our Studio Classes page for schedule, locations and sign up!

-The Lindy Hop is a partnered dance style that originated in Harlem, New York, in the early 1930s together with Swing jazz music, and was the result of the fusion of African American culture with European ballroom dances of the time.
+The Lindy Hop is a partnered dance style that originated in Harlem, New York, in the early 1930s together with Swing jazz music, and was originated by African Americans whose dances were later influenced by European ballroom dances of the time.
 Just like jazz music, where improvisation is a key element, Lindy Hop absorbed countless influences from other dances, and itself influenced the development of later dances, such as the Rock and Roll, Boogie Woogie, Jive, West Coast Swing and Hip Hop.

 Our classes break down Lindy Hop into modules just for organisation purposes.
 You can take them in any order.

 Also tied to Swing jazz tradition, solo authentic jazz dance is a individual (non-partnered) dance born together with the beginnings of Jazz music in around 1920.
 Many of the traditional steps and movements of this dance derived from Tap and African dances.
 Like the jazz music it is danced to – the popular music of the era – solo authentic jazz strongly features improvisation and creativity, allowing each dancer to develop a personal and unique style.
 It requires a strong connection to the music, representing in movement the rhythm, cadences and structure of jazz and letting the music inspire an individual’s movement and sensations.